TABLE OF CONTENTS

 Learn the Trends of Fraud

 The ultimate goal of any business is to increase revenue and profits.
 If you manage an eCommerce business, you want as much online traffic as possible.
 More traffic equals more money.
 There are certain seasons of the year when high traffic is inherent and spending habits change drastically.
 For example, during the holiday season purchasing patterns accommodate for an increase in spending.
-Subsequently, the more traffic you have the more susceptible you are to fraudulent activity.
+Subsequently, the more you increase website traffic you have the more susceptible you are to fraudulent activity.
 During this time, customer buying habits change due to holiday promotions or other special events.
 This means that consumers usually make purchases during these times that are outside of their baseline activity.
 The key to fraud prevention is to be proactive.
 Many criminals use high traffic seasons as an opportunity to ramp up their criminal enterprises.

 Some online fraud tactics include re-shipping where criminals in different countries make purchases with stolen cards.
 They recruit someone in the cardholder’s country to take delivery of the product and then ship the products to the criminal’s country of origin.
 The end result is a chargeback and the products are long gone.
 Other methods of fraud that cause chargebacks include: